TheCodeCamp/codecamp-api/README.md

 # CodeCamp
-An online Judge Platform API Using NodeJS
+An Online Judge Platform API for Coding Contests Using Golang

-Work in Progress...
+Work in Progress, rewriting the whole API again